Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Hà TĩnhBáo Hà Tĩnh08/04/2023

-Held by fear
+Haunted by fear

-Haven't met the right person yet.
+You haven't met the right person yet.

-Constantly dating the wrong person
+Constantly dating the wrong people.

 Unrealistic expectations